-The potential results are bad and worse: catastrophic failure or a latent defect.
+The potential results?
+Catastrophic failure or a latent defect.

 The ESD Impact on Electronics

-If a component fails catastrophically, like our aforementioned circuits with visible burn holes, the device will fail QA testing.
-At least in this case, the faulty compenent will be identified early and major repair costs can be saved.
+If a component fails catastrophically, the device will fail QA testing.
+At least in this case, the faulty component is identified early, saving major diagnostic repair costs.

 Latent defects are trickier—and often far more expensive to deal with—because the damage isn't immediately apparent.

-Let's say your instrument gets a zap, an ESD that wasn't catastrophic at the time.
+Let's say your instrument gets a zap, an ESD that didn't cause catastrophic damage at the time.
 The instrument burns in and passes testing.

 The true danger comes when it fails during operation.
 If a blender fails, dinner might be ruined.
 But if a navigational instrument on an airplane fails, you could end up in a life or death situation.